jrjflint/SocialTicker/PRD.md

 ## Key Features
 1. **Real-Time Follower Count**
-   - Poll the Instagram API or a proxy data source at a configurable interval.
+   - Poll the Instagram API or a proxy data source at a configurable interval managed by the backend scheduler.
+   - The backend must refresh the follower total no more frequently than every 30 seconds (or via an equivalent cron job) to remain safely within API quotas while still supporting responsive UI updates.
+   - The frontend polls the cache-backed endpoint frequently (e.g., every 5–8 seconds) to animate changes without hitting the upstream API directly.
    - Smoothly animate changes to the follower total to avoid abrupt jumps.
 2. **Profile Identity Module**
    - Display the Instagram handle, profile image, and optional tagline.